The Gut/Brain Connection

-Directions: soak the flax and chia and seeds for 20 mins until the mixture is gelatinous.
+Soak the flax and chia and seeds for 20 mins until the mixture is gelatinous.
 Add in any spices, nuts or berries.
 Lay flat 1 cm on a dehydrator with nonstick sheet for 10-12 hours.
-Perfect as a snack by themselves or with spreads like humous.
+Perfect as a snack by themselves or with spreads like hummus.

 Flax Salad Dressing

 - 1 part flax oil

 - 1 part lemon juice

 - Any herbs you like: chives, dill, parsley

 Add into a glass container and store in fridge.

 Dr. Ariel Jones is a native of Vancouver BC and a graduate of BINM (2013).
 Her practice emphasizes removing the physical, mental and spiritual obstacles to cure while implementing a toxin-free lifestyle for raw, radiant health.
 Ariel has enjoyed living in Victoria, BC during her BSc. in biology and psychology, Calgary AB and Hilo Hawaii for a post-graduate residency focused on raw food diet, detoxification, addictions and cancer therapies.